readthedocs/readthedocs.org/docs/custom_domains.rst

       - Go the :guilabel:`Admin` tab of your project
       - Click on :guilabel:`Domains`
       - Enter your domain and click on :guilabel:`Add`
-      - Follow the steps shown on the domain page
+      - Follow the steps shown on the domain page.
+This will require adding 2 DNS records, one pointing your custom domain to our servers, and another allowing us to provision an SSL certificate.

       By default, we provide a validated SSL certificate for the domain.
       The SSL certificate issuance can take a few days,